 I sympathise with these IT businesses.
 When my own MSP implemented a PSA system, it was a challenge.
 Why?
 Because I was changing the established processes and systems within my business, and doing this is painful because it takes time.
 Time is something most IT businesses do not have – which ironically is often the reason they’ve bought a PSA system in the first place.

 Finding the time to implement change is difficult within any business, but especially within smaller IT businesses.
-In a company with 5 employees or less, where the business owner is often the Senior Technician, HR person, Marketing Manager and head Salesman, trying to find the time to implement a PSA system feels nigh on impossible.
+In a company with 5 employees or less, where the business owner is often the Senior Technician, HR service, Marketing Manager and head Salesman, trying to find the time to implement a PSA system feels nigh on impossible.

 For many of the IT businesses I work with, where the business needs to achieve something but it’s going to be impossible for the business owner or anyone else within the business to find the time to do the task, I suggest they outsource the work.